BAAR, SWITZERLAND On Christmas Eve 2008, in the depths of the global financial crisis, Katanga Mining accepted a lifeline it could not refuse.

 "If you're someone like Rio (Tinto) or Anglo (American), often in these early-stage places you have no reason to be there, you haven't got any assets there," he says.
 "But if you're Glencore, you source concentrate and product from these places, you have trading relationships.
 They're on the ground first, so they see these opportunities first."

-Glencore is constantly cutting similar deals, some of the biggest of which it already has in place with its Swiss neighbour and close affiliate Xstrata.
+Glencore is constantly cutting similar deals, some of the biggest of which it already has in place with its Swiss neighbor and close affiliate Xstrata.
 In the space of two weeks recently, Glencore agreed offtake deals with London Mining for its Sierra Leone iron ore production and Mwana Africa for nickel output in Zimbabwe.
 The deals often come with, or are followed by, a financing arrangement: U.S. PolyMet Mining Corp, for instance sealed an arrangement in January that involves Glencore buying shares with the right to convert the company's debt into equity.

 A NECESSARY EVIL